MuhammadTalha28/ContractIQ-AI-powered-contract-intelligence/backend/TROUBLESHOOT_BEDROCK.md

-# Troubleshooting Bedrock Access Issue
+﻿# Troubleshooting Bedrock Access Issue

 ## Current Status
-- ✅ Use case submitted 26 hours ago
+- âœ… Use case submitted 26 hours ago
-- ✅ Lambda role has Marketplace permissions
+- âœ… Lambda role has Marketplace permissions
-- ✅ Model is available in Bedrock
+- âœ… Model is available in Bedrock
-- ❌ Still getting AccessDeniedException
+- âŒ Still getting AccessDeniedException

 ## The Problem
 The error message says: "Your AWS Marketplace subscription for this model cannot be completed at this time."